Annual Compliance for Foreign Assets

 Any Indian company or LLP that has received foreign investment, made investments abroad, or holds external commercial borrowings (ECBs) must file the FLA Return.
 It's a compliance checkpoint to declare such financial relationships in a legal and structured manner.

-The Foreign Liabilities and Assets (FLA) Return must be filed annually by Indian entities that have engaged in foreign transactions or hold cross-border investments.
+The Foreign Liabilities and Assets (FLA) Return must be filed annually by Indian entities engaged in foreign transactions or holding cross-border investments.
 The Reserve Bank of India (RBI) mandates this return under FEMA regulations to track India’s external financial assets and liabilities.
-Below is a detailed explanation of who is eligible and what qualifies an entity for FLA return filing:

 Companies Receiving Foreign Direct Investment (FDI)